cressie176/blog/_posts/2024-04-22-sleepwalking-into-a-big-data-nightmare.md

 #### A Cautionary Tale: Job Adverts at Tes Global

 A clear example of this dynamic comes from my experience with Tes Global, the world's largest teacher network.
-At Tes, I led the team developing a jobs board where the lifecycle of a job advert was anything but simple, transitioning between implicit explicit states of 'draft', 'published', 'live', 'new', 'ending soon', 'ended', 'closed' and 'deleted'.
+At Tes, I led the team developing a jobs board where the lifecycle of a job advert was anything but simple, transitioning between implicit and explicit states of 'draft', 'published', 'live', 'new', 'ending soon', 'ended', 'closed' and 'deleted'.
 Here’s how they worked:

 - A job advert began as a 'draft', and was 'published' by the advert's creator.
 - Published job adverts automatically becoame 'live' after the advert start date.